-So you're enjoying THE BEATLES now being available on iTunes... and what's next?
-Here are nearly 200 albums that homage the most diverse and eternal band in Rock history.
+So you're enjoying THE BEATLES on iTunes, RockBand, Spotify, disc, or vinyl... and what's next?
+Here are over 400 albums that homage the most diverse and eternal band in Rock history.

 It's no wonder this list includes Psychedelic, Prog Rock, Funk, Power Pop, Jazz, Punk, New Wave, Hip Hop, and artists from then to now.

 - PLEASE PLEASE ME-esque